The Dirac equation across the horizons of the 5D Myers-Perry geometry : Separation of variables, radial asymptotic behaviour and Hamiltonian formalism: Integral spectral representation

-With the essential self-adjointness of $H'$ established, we are now ready to construct in this section an integral spectral representation of the Dirac propagator through the horizons of the 5D Myers-Perry geometry.
-More specifically, for $y=(r,\theta,\phi,\xi)$, we consider the spectral decomposition
+With the essential self-adjointness of $H'$ and the existence of angular projectors $Q^\pm_l$ established, we are now ready to construct in this section an integral spectral representation for the Dirac propagator through the horizons of the 5D Myers--Perry geometry for initial data with small $m$ and frequency spectrum contained in an interval $(-E_0, E_0)$ with $E_0$ as in Proposition \ref{Qlprop}.
+More specifically, we will use a variant of Stone's formula \cite{kronthaler}, which states in our context that

-and use Stone's formula to obtain an explicit expression for the spectral measure $dE_\omega$ in terms of resolvents of the Dirac Hamiltonian $H'_{k_ak_b}$ on subspaces with fixed spinor angular momentum parameters $k_a,k_b$.